Facts about PGMs

 PGMs are used in:

 - Catalytic converters.
-Auto catalysts are the largest demand sector for PGMs and in 2012 accounted for 56% of gross world demand for platinum, palladium and rhodium combined.
+Auto catalysts are the largest demand sector for PGMs and in 2021 accounted for over 71% of gross world demand for platinum, palladium and rhodium combined

 - Computer hard disks, mobile phones, aircraft turbines, glass, nitric acid, silicones etc.